 In the old days of the Haarlemmermeer lake, there was an island Vennip or Vennep, northwest of present-day Nieuw-Vennep, which Nieuw-Vennep owes its name, meaning “New Vennep”.

 Nieuw-Vennep is one of two towns officially founded after the lake Haarlemmermeer was made into a dry land polder in 1852.
 The other town was Hoofddorp, at the time still named Kruisdorp.
 Until 1868 Nieuw-Vennep was called Venneperdorp, both towns have used their current name since that time.

-The first inhabitants were farm laborers living under poor circumstances.
-As a result of the conditions the town was nicknamed De Krim, in reference to the Crimea war fought between 1853 and 1856.
+The first inhabitants were farm labourers living under poor circumstances.
+As a result of the conditions, the town was nicknamed De Krim, in reference to the Crimea war fought between 1853 and 1856.

-The modern Nieuw-Vennep is a great place to stop, if you ride on a weekend there are several bars and restaurant with outdoors patios to stop at and a great place to have lunch, half way through the ride.
+The modern Nieuw-Vennep is a great place to stop, if you ride on a weekend there are several bars and restaurants with outdoor patios to stop at and a great place to have lunch, halfway through the ride.